 The District established a Section 115 trust account with CalPERS entitled CEPPT to hold assets that are legally restricted for use in administering the District's pension plan.
 Trust account holders can selection one of two strategy options for investments.
 The District selected the CEPPT asset allocation Strategy 1 portfolio, which seeks to provide capital appreciation and income consistent with its strategic asset allocation.
 The CEPPT Strategy 1 portfolio is invested in various asset classes that are passively managed to an index.
 CalPERS periodically adjusts the composition of the portfolio in order to match the target allocations.
 Generally, equities are intended to help build the value of the portfolio over the long term while bonds are intended to help provide income and stability of principal.
 Also, strategies invested in a higher percentage of equities seek higher investment returns (but assume more risk) compared with strategies invested in a higher percentage of bonds.
-Compared with CEPPT Strategy 2, this portfolio has a higher allocation to equities than bonds.
-The CEPPT Strategy 1 portfolio consists of the following asset classes and corresponding benchmarks:
+Compared with CEPPT Strategy 1 portfolio consists of the following asset classes and corresponding benchmarks: